Portfolio Strategy

 Add Alternatives to Improve Your Portfolio

 Alternatives are simply investments that have unique sets of risk compared to traditional stocks or bonds.
-Those who practice the Evidence-Driven Investing™ approach remain skeptical of most alternative strategies, but a small collection of alternatives can offer truly unique sources of risk and return.
+While we remain skeptical of most alternative strategies, we believe a small collection of alternatives can offer truly unique sources of risk and return.

 Adding alternatives can cushion your portfolio from stock market fluctuations while offering a greater chance for growth compared to high-quality bonds.
 Even a small allocation to alternatives can soften the portfolio from stock market declines.